johnchronis/uw-search/README.md

 2000        uniform       42        sip             8               1
 ```
 "searchbench" runs each experiment and reports the time required to search each
-subset of 1000 records, in nanosecods.
+subset of 1000 records, in nanoseconds.
 ```bash
 $ ./searchbench experiments.tsv
 Loading Dataset size:2000, distribution: uniform, distribution parameter: 42